Self-Compassion and Support for Moms: Maternal Mental Health Tips

 Having a village isn’t just a convenience—it’s a key to emotional wellness, mental health, and long-term support.
 Your village can take many forms, but it should be a space where you feel seen, supported, and safe.

-Types of Supportive Villages:
+Types of Supportive Spaces for Moms:

 Support Groups - Spaces where participants share experiences, offer encouragement, and provide feedback (when invited).